-The collected data were reviewed, and projects that could incrementally affect the existing environment along with the Project were characterized.
 The effects of past actions were addressed as part of the existing or baseline condition for each resource relevant to the analysis.
-Any present or reasonably foreseeable future development (warranting an Environmental Assessment (EA) or EIS analysis) identified within the Study Area was considered.
-Specific local roadway improvement projects and minor projects near the Study Area are likely numerous and would be evaluated in only Tier 2 NEPA analyses.
+Any present or reasonably foreseeable future development (warranting an Environmental Assessment [EA] or EIS analysis) identified within the Study Area was considered.
+Specific local roadway improvement projects and minor projects near the Study Area are likely numerous and would be evaluated in Tier 2 NEPA analyses.